 - Family Development Foundation

 In Abu Dhabi, marriage and family disputes consultations are offered over the phone.
-However, in Dubai, you can seek help from a social worker and make an appointment by calling Community Development Authority; toll free number 800 2121.
-Similarly, in Sharjah, the Women’s Protection Centre of the Social Services Department of Government of Sharjah has allocated a toll free number 800 800 700.
-This is to provide social, psychological, and legal counselling and solutions to domestic issues by legal, social, and psychological specialists.
+However, in Dubai, you can seek help from a social worker and make an appointment by calling Community Development Authority; toll-free number 800 2121.
+Similarly, in Sharjah, the Women’s Protection Center of the Social Services Department of Government of Sharjah has allocated a toll-free number 800 800 700.
+This is to provide social, psychological, and legal counseling and solutions to domestic issues by legal, social, and psychological specialists.
 Furthermore, SSSD provides family consultations via its website (available only in Arabic).

 Child abuse hotlines in the United Arab Emirates